grpc/grpc-go/CONTRIBUTING.md

 ## Proposing changes

-Make sure that ```./gradle build``` (```.\gradle.bat build``` on Windows) completes successfully without any new warnings.
+Make sure that `./gradlew build` (`gradlew build` on Windows) completes successfully without any new warnings.
 Then create a Pull Request with your changes.
 When the changes are accepted, they will be merged or cherry-picked by a gRPC core developer.